trailblazer/trailblazer.github.io/blog/2017-12-trailblazer-2-1-what-you-need-to-know.md

     # old style
     result = Memo::Create.( params, "current_user" => current_user )

 The first argument (`params`) was merged into the second argument using the key `"params"`.
-You now pass one hash to `call` and do the merging yourself.
+You now pass one hash to `call` and hence do the merging yourself.

     # new style
     result = Memo::Create( params: params, current_user: current_user )